Davilarek/OpenHardwareBuilder-Server/README.md

 You need to generate HTTPS certificate.

-In first three lines of main.js there are settings for HTTPS.
+In first five lines of main.js there are settings for HTTPS.

 Change them for your needs.